pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice_v3/docs/JSDOC.md

 ### unbindEvents

-This method unbinds addon events.
+This method unbinds addons events.
 It is called when event `turbo:before-frame-render` is emitted, after an XHR call.

 #### Examples